calvinfeng/study-guide/doc/scalability.md

     * Any query that hits the database, will go through the cache first
   * Cache invalidation (using LRU)
     * Cache invalidation is a very rich topic in distributed systems
-    * Below is a list of complicated caching technique

 Here are some complicated caching